Deadrick99/petstore_backend/README.md

 - Node.js
 - Typescript
 - Express
+- SQLite
+- Prisma
-- MySQL
+- Zod

 ### How do I get set up?

 1. Clone Repo
 2. Run `npm run init` to install all dependencies and generate files
 3. Run `npm run build` to build the project
-3. Run `npm run start` to start up the server
+4. Run `npm run start` to start up the server

 ### Developer mode: